Martinsville Speedway Packages

 From Clay Earles right on down to his grandson, current track president Clay Campbell, the track’s management has always worked hard to make Martinsville Speedway a nice place to watch a race.
 From little things - like having azaleas planted around the track - to bigger ones - like keeping concession prices reasonable and giving the people who guy tickets good service as well as a good time - Martinsville Speedway has always worked to maintain a personal touch.
 There is, for example, no more famous single item at any NASCAR concession stand than the Martinsville Speedway’s hot dog.
 Drivers and crew men start heading for the concession stands as soon as they get their cars unloaded on a race weekend, and the flavorful delights are sold by the box loads.

 From the original capacity of 750 seats, Martinsville Speedway has grown remarkably over the years.
 In recent years, more than two dozen corporate suites have been added along greatly expanded hospitality and merchandising areas and a new garage area for competitors.
 High-rise grandstands now stand on three sides of the track, and more expansion could be in the future now that a railroad line that’s always run parallel to the backstretch has been moved back.
-Martinsville Speedway has always been a difficult test for Sprint Cup drivers and teams.
+Martinsville Speedway has always been a difficult test for Monster Energy Cup drivers and teams.
 Seven-time series champion Richard Petty is the all-time leader with 15 career Cup victories at Martinsville Speedway, while Darrell Waltrip is an 11-time winner.